rh-openshift-ansible-better-together/ops-track/README.md

 In the final section of our workshop, we'll take everything we've been discussing and put it into practice with a large, complex, real-work workflow.
 In your cluster, you'll create multiple projects and use a Jenkins pipeline workflow that:

-* Checks out source code from a git server within Openshift
+* Checks out source code from a git server within OpenShift
 * Builds a java application and archives it in Nexus
 * Runs unit tests for the application
-* Runs code analysis using Sonarqube
+* Runs code analysis using SonarQube
 * Builds a Wildfly container image
-* Deplous the app into a dev project and runs integration tests
+* Deploys the app into a dev project and runs integration tests
 * Builds a human break into the OpenShift UI to confirm before it promotes the application to the stage project

 This is a complete analog to a modern CI/CD workflow, implemented 100% within OpenShift.
 First, we'll need to create some projects for your CI/CD workflow to use.
 The content can be found on GitHub at https://github.com/siamaksade/openshift-cd-demo.
 Let's clone this to your bastion host and change to that directory.
 To do so, let's run the following commands: